 Current KUMC RAD-AID activities include establishing a breast imaging fellowship program, assisting with training interventional radiologists, working towards establishing a breast imaging technologist certificate for Ethiopian trainees.

 – Existing fellowship program in collaboration with a private hospital in Korea for the past 3 years.
 It is a 2-year training program, spending 1 week/month at the Korean hospital.

 – July 2018: KUMC radiology sent a team of neuro and body interventional radiologists to perform hands on training and reading room case discussions at St. Paul.

 – July 2019: Body IR fellow sent hands on training, reading room case discussions at St. Paul.
 Sent with 100 lbs of IR supplies

-– KU chapter in collaboration with UMKC and RAD AID international starting the first breast imaging fellowship program Jaunary, 2019, including diagnostic workup and small scale screening.
+– KU chapter in collaboration with UMKC and RAD-AID International starting the first breast imaging fellowship program January, 2019, including diagnostic workup and small scale screening.

 – Breast imagers from US travel to teach, 1 every month on average.

-– July 2019: KUMC radiology team, including breast staff radiologist, teach fellows and residents, lectures, hands on training.
+– July 2019: KUMC radiology team, including breast staff radiologists; teach fellows and residents, lectures, hands on training.

 – Plan: Work with ministry of health to start nationwide screening program.